 It may be worth finding out what happened to the 7/21 patients who were admitted to the ICU but for whom INTOXICATE recommended GMF, particularly whether they ultimately required ICU-level care.
 It would be concerning if INTOXICATE was ruling out the wrong patients.

-Conclusions: This must summarize the main paper.
-Ensure that extrapolations are reasonable and that conclusions are justified by the data presented, and indicate if the study design can be generalized to a broader study population.
+Conclusions:

 A clinical prediction model may demonstrate excellent performance in retrospective validation, but the impact it will have on clinical practice is dependent on when it is chosen for use, how its results are interpreted, and whether its recommendations are accepted.
 Without instruction, it is unlikely that a practitioner will use a model exclusively or inclusively for patients that would have been selected for inclusion in model development, it is unlikely that all practitioners will place equal weight on the results of a given score, and practitioners may be biased to defer to (and document) the results a clinical prediction model only when it agrees with their own judgement.
 At this stage, INTOXICATE lacks necessary inclusion and exclusion criteria that would guide its use.

 This brings up important questions on the role of clinical decision rules in ICU admission for intoxicated patients.
 Other commonly used clinical decision rules that recommend some course of action (e.g., Ottawa Knee/Ankle, Wells’ DVT/PE, Canadian Head CT, PECARN) were created to help identify patients who would benefit from an action in cases where the risks associated with the action are low (e.g., diagnostic imaging) and the consequences of a false negative are high (e.g., untreated fracture, thromboembolism, or ICH).
 When these rules are appropriately applied to patients with reasonable pre-test probability of disease based on H&P, just one or two points are sufficient to communicate sufficiently high risk of an outcome to indicate intervention.
 In contrast, for INTOXICATE, the problem being addressed by the decision rule is the outcome of the decision rule itself - ICU admission - and a slew of non-specific clinical covariates found to have independent (but not independently sufficient!) associations with the outcome are assessed.
 At this time, INTOXICATE is an arithmetical substitute for the physician’s gauge of pre-test probability, but is not the test itself.
 In that way, INTOXICATE is more closely related to a mortality prediction score, such as APACHE, and mortality prediction scores are not clinical decision rules.
 There’s a lot left that could be written for the conclusion, but I think it’s best to shape up the rest of the paper before I conclude it.

+[this should be lasts paragraph] A tenet of INTOXICATE is that the level of care a poisoned patient requires can be prognosticated based on a small number of commonly used clinical features, despite the variety of xenobiotics and their variegated effects on the body.
+Risk-stratification measures for specific ingestants have been quite successful, for example serum concentrations of acetaminophen, salicylate, bupropion HR(2), PO tolerance for caustics, osmolar gap for toxic alcohols.
+However, there still is a need for a general prediction rule that clinicians who are not toxicologists can use to determine when to consult toxicology and that toxicologists can use to standardize their recommendations.
+Our results extend those of Brandenburg by demonstrating that the sensitivity and specificity of INTOXICATE are comparable in the Dutch and American healthcare systems.
+Our findings underscore the divide between INTOXICATE’s prediction and the recommendation of bedside toxicologists.
+Future work may improve INTOXICATE by considering trends in vital signs and focusing on ingestions for whom there is no effective risk stratification tool.

 Other points to work in